JohnChristianCastillo/TurboHiker/README.md

 # TURBO HIKER
 ## How to run:
 To build the game, simply run the build script `build.sh`
-To build and run the game,simply run the run script `run.sh`
+To build and run the game, simply run the run script `run.sh`

 ## How to play:
 _(optional)_